BitBangersCode/NodeBB-Wiki/Installing-NodeBB-on-Debian.md

 ## Node.js installation

-Debian 7 and Debian 6 and older hasn't `nodejs` packages included by default, but there is some solutions to install Node.js on your Debian distribution.
+Debian 7 and Debian 6 and older doesn't have `nodejs` packages included by default, but there are some solutions to install Node.js on your Debian distribution.

 ### Wheezy Backport :